c0pperdragon/ZX-Spectrum-Component-Video/README.md

 ## General

-The ZX Spectrum in its original form produces a radio frequency signal that an be fed into a analog TV.
-The quality of this signal is very bad, but this be improved by a simple modification that will make the ZX spectrum output a composite video signal instead.
-While this is actually better it is nowhere near good.
+The ZX Spectrum in its original form produces a radio frequency signal that can be fed into an analog TV.
+The quality of this signal is very poor, but this can be improved by a simple modification that will make the ZX Spectrum output a composite video signal instead.
+While this is actually better, it is nowhere near good.
 To bring the video quality to the next level, this modification will produce a component video signal (YPbPr) that should be as good as an analog signal can possible get.
 This video signal can be used either directly with a TV that has a YPbPr input, or it can be passed through a dedicated upscaler device
-("Framemeister", "OSSC" or something like that) before displaying on an HDMI screen.
+("Framemeister", "OSSC", etc.) before displaying on an HDMI screen.

 This hardware modification is a more compact version of the solution that uses an A-Video board with seperate level shifters.
 It tries to solve various shortcomings of https://github.com/c0pperdragon/A-VideoBoard/tree/master/zxspectrummod :